baomidou/mybatis-plus-doc/src/content/docs/en/plugins/block-attack.md

 ### Partial Update Test

-The following test demonstrates how to correctly perform partial updates, which the plugin will not intercept.
+The following test example demonstrates how to correctly perform partial update operations, which the plugin will not intercept.

 ```java
 @SpringBootTest